sirchclarke/sirchclarke/README.md

 - 👋 Hi, I’m @sirchclarke
 - 👀 I’m interested in furthering my knowledge in CSS, JavaScriot, React.js, and Python.
-- 🌱 I’m currently learning developer programing skills indepenently and enrolled in the Full-Stack Developer Program at CareerFoundry
+- 🌱 I am a front-end web devopler with a focus in React framework.
 - 💞️ I’m looking to collaborate on small projects and challenges with anyone interested in furthering their education
 - 📫 How to reach me chris.maurice.clarke@gmail.com